About Human Behaviour on the Reserve

 There is sadly an increasing trend in littering taking place, particularly the evidence of informal abluting throughout the Reserve.

 The risk of exposure to malaria remains very real unless proper protection measures are adopted.
-It is essential to avoid being bitten by mosquitoes in the first place and to use appropriate anti-malarial prophylactics, both of which are important and neither should be neglected at the expense of the other.
+It is essential to avoid being bitten by mosquitoes in the first place and to use appropriate anti-malarial prophylactics.

-Ingwelala is part of the Greater Kruger Fire Protection Association (GKFPA) and as a Member of this FPA is duty bound to follow the protocols of the FPA.
-The following communication from the GKFPA is applicable to all fires on Ingwelala.
-Simply equate it to Ingwelala infrastructure and facilities.
+Ingwelala is part of the Greater Kruger Fire Protection Association (GKFPA) and as a Member, is duty bound to follow the protocols of the FPA.
+This communication from the GKFPA is applicable to all fires on Ingwelala.

 What happens if you get hurt, or have a medical emergency at Ingwe?
 Here's a report from one of our Members.